-Cash of contract discount of agency commission with (3) Closical data for Ham-Adg is the 25th of the second (3) Closical in publication date.
-(6) A special rate of 74 per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the Ameri-can Radio Relay League.
-Thus, advertising of bona fide surplus equipment owned, used and for sale by an individual or apparatus olfered for exchange or advertising inquiring for special equipment, if by a member of the American Radio Relay League takes the 76 rate.
-An attempt to deal in ap-paratus in quantity for profit, even if by an individual, is commercial and all advertising by him takes the 306 rate.
+(5) Closing date for Ham Ads is the 25th of the second month preceding publication date.

+(6) A special rate of 7¢ per word will apply to advertising which, in our judgment, is obviously non-commercial in nature and is placed and signed by a member of the American Radio Relay League.
+Thus, advertising of bona fide surplus equipment owned, used and for sale by an individual or apparatus offered for exchange or advertising inquiring for special equipment, if by a member of the American Radio Relay League takes the 7¢ rate.
+An attempt to deal in apparatus in quantity for profit, even if by an individual is commercial and all advertising by him takes the 30¢ rate.

 Provisions of paragraphs (1), (2), (4) and (5), apply to all advertising in this column regardless of which rate may apply.

-advertising in this country apply.
 (7) Because error is more easily avoided, it is requested signature and address be printed plainly.

-(8) No advertiser may use more than 75 words in any one
+(8) No advertiser may use more than 75 words in any one issue.

-Having made no investigation of the advertisers in the classified columns, the publishers of QST are unable to vouch for their integrity or for the grade or character of the products or services advertised
+Having made no investigation of the advertisers in the classified columns, the publishers of (IST are unable to wouch for their integrity or for the grade or character of the products or services advertised

 QUARTZ - Direct importers from Brazil of best quality pure quarts suitable for making plezo-electric crystals.
-Diamond Drill Carbon Co., 719 World Bldg., New York City.
+Diamond Drill Carbon Co., 719 World Bidg., New York City.

 OSLs in colors.
 Stamp for samples.
-Glenn Griffeth, W3FSW, 1042 Pine Heights Ave., Baltimore 29, Md.
+Glenn Griffeth, W3FSW, 1042 Pine Helghts Ave., Baltimore 29, Md.

-DEKA-XTAL.
-New compact 10-crystal unit for standard 5-prong socket.
-Looks and operates like a dial-knob.
+DEKA-XTAL, New compact 10-crystal unit for standard 5-prong sucket, Looks and operates like a dial-knob.
 Just plug it in and turn to any of 10 frequencies, your selection.
 Ask your dealer or write us.
 Also other low TC ham crystals in FT cases to fit octal sockets.
-80 and 40 ± 1 kc. \$2.65; 20 ± 4 kc. \$3.50.
-Scientific Radio Products Co., 7381⁄2 W. Broadway, Council Bluffs, Iowa.
+80 and 40 ± 1 kc. \$2.65; 20 ± 4 kc., \$3.50.
+Scientific Radio Products Co., 738 1⁄2 W. Broadway, Council Bluffs, Iowa.

-IN Stock: new and used Hallicrafters, Hammarlund, National, RCA, Meck, Harvey, Millen, Pierson, RME, Collins, Temco, other rovrs and xmtra: All other amateur parts, Trade-in accepted, Terms fi-nanced by me.
-Write: Henry Radio, Butler, Mo. and Los Angeles 25.
-Calif.
+IN Stock: new and used Hallicrafters, Hammarlund, National, RCA, Meck, Harvey, Millen, Pierson, RME, Collins, Temco, other revrs and xmtrs.
+All other amateur parts.
+Trade-in accepted.
+Terms financed by me.
+Write: Henry Radio, Butler, Mo. and Los Angeles 25,

 AMATEURS, experimenters, industrials and export accounts.
 Write for catalog and monthly bulletins.
 Buy the "TB" guaranteed way and save.
 TAB.
-Dept. Z, 6 Church St., New York 6, N. Y.
+Dept. Z. 6 Church St., New York 6, N. Y.